compressmodels/compressmodels.github.io/README.md

 📢 Stay Tuned: I am building a software package.
 Indicate interest [here](https://forms.gle/TAYoxmpHGVZzrjiU6).

 🚀 Try it on your model — <a href="mailto:quickmlmodels@gmail.com">Contact me</a>

+## About Me

+I use my background in graph theory and topological data analysis to develop algorithms built into software that data scientists and ML performance engineers can use to optimize latency-critical models.